 Justice Information Sharing

-FC 201 - Financial Records Investigative Skills (Dec 2018)
+FC201 Financial Records Investigative Skills (Mar 2019)

 This course builds on the concepts introduced in "Financial Crime (FC) 101 - Financial Investigations Practical Skills" and "FC 105 - Financial Records Examination and Analysis," introducing investigators and prosecutors to emerging issues in financial crime.
 Topics include money laundering, analyzing large financial data sets, conducting effective interviews, and managing large amounts of financial evidence.
 This course consists of a mix of lecture, discussion, and hands-on exercises.
 Students conduct a mock investigation that includes interviews, data analysis, and the construction of an electronic case file.

-This course covers the skills investigators need to conduct successful online investigations involving social media.
-Topics include internet basics such as IP addresses and domains, an overview of currently popular social media platforms, and best practices for building an online undercover profile.
-Instructors demonstrate both open-source and commercially available investigative tools for social engineering, information gathering, and artifacts related to social media, as well as automated utilities to capture information and crawl websites.
+This course provides expert guidance in the skills law enforcement officers need to conduct successful online investigations.
+Topics include IP addresses and domains, an overview of currently popular social media platforms, best practices for building an undercover profile, foundational knowledge related to the dark web, and the use of the dark web as an investigative tool.
+Instructors demonstrate both open source and commercially available investigative tools for social engineering, information gathering, and artifacts related to social media, as well as automated utilities to capture information and crawl websites.

 Pages